A traditional cuban dish of shredded beef with vegetablesA traditional cuban dish of shredded beef with vegetables

 To make authentic ropa vieja, you’ll need to gather a few key ingredients.
 The most important one is flank steak, which is first braised in water with a few vegetables and spices until it’s fork-tender.
 Other key ingredients include onions, bell peppers, garlic, canned tomatoes, tomato sauce, cumin, oregano, and bay leaves.
 You may also need a few pantry staples like olive oil, salt, and pepper, as well as some fresh herbs like cilantro and parsley to garnish the finished dish.

-See also How to make haggis from Scotland?
+See also How to make tzatziki from Greece?

 It’s important to note that the preparation of the flank steak is crucial to the success of the dish.
 The meat should be cooked low and slow, allowing it to become tender and flavorful.
 Once the meat is cooked, it’s shredded and added back to the sauce, where it simmers for an additional 30 minutes to allow the flavors to meld together.
 This dish is typically served with rice and beans, and is a staple in many Latin American households.